artkurbatov/Finance-tracker/README.md

-# Finance-tracker
+# FinKeeper

-Application helps you keep track of your expenses and income
+FinKeeper is a finance tracker that helps you keep track of your expenses and income With this application, you can see how much money you have spent (or saved) over a selected time period

 Tech stack: UIKit